 Volkswagen ID.3 hatchback - Reliability & safety

-Here's hoping the Volkswagen ID.3 sets a new bar for reliability, and doesn't suffer from too many bugs
+After a somewhat glitchy start, here's hoping the Volkswagen ID.3 sets a new bar for reliability

 VW ID.3 reliability